envisioning/vocab/vocab/Cross-Attention.md

 ---
 category: ARCH, CORE
+generality:
+- 0.72
+- 0.705
+- 0.69
+- 0.675
+- 0.66
+- 0.645
+- 0.63
 slug: cross-attention
 summary: Mechanism in neural networks that allows the model to weigh and integrate information from different input sources dynamically.
 title: Cross-Attention
 ---